 Get exclusive member benefits & effect social change.
 Join Today

 When illness or injury damages your cells, LDH may be released into the bloodstream, causing the level of LDH in your blood to rise.
 High levels of LDH in the blood point to acute or chronic cell damage, but additional tests are necessary to discover its cause.
-Abnormally low LDH levels occur only rarely and usually aren’t harmful.
+Abnormally low LDH levels only rarely occur and usually aren’t considered harmful.

 Different LDH isoenzymes are found in different body tissues.
 The areas of highest concentration for each type of isoenzyme are:

-In adults, a technician draws blood from a vein at the inner elbow or the back of the hand.
+In adults, a technician usually draws blood from a vein at the inner elbow or the back of the hand.
 The technician will clean the test area with an antiseptic and wrap an elastic band around the upper arm to make the vein swell.

 Once your doctor diagnoses your particular condition, they may measure your LDH levels regularly to track the progress of your treatment.